sarahwonago/SimplePersonalBlogAPI/README.md

 ## What the Project Does Not Do:
 1. No Frontend: This project is a backend API only.
 It does not include a frontend for interacting with the articles (e.g., no HTML views, no JavaScript).
+2. This API does not handle OAuth2 or third-party login (e.g., Google, Facebook).
+3. It does not encrypt the JWT token payload.

 ---